 Ecce Homo (Behold the Man)

-Signed and dated: Jusepe de Ribera español/ F.1638 (middle left)
+Oil on canvas, Signed and dated middle left: Jusepe de Ribera español/ F.1638

 Jusepe de Ribera, called Lo Spagnoletto